There are two

 Move a copy of a selection

-In paint.net 4 it is possible to move a copy of a selection.
+In paint.net 4 you can move a copy of a selection.

 Simply hold down the